 - Amongst the top solicitors for animal accidents

-If you have been injured by an animal in the last three years, you may have a valid claim for compensation even if no-one was to blame.
-If you are uncertain please get in touch for some free of charge initial advice.
+So if you have been injured by an animal in the last three years, you may have a valid claim for compensation even if no-one was to blame.
+If you are uncertain please get in touch for some free initial advice.

 Liability can be difficult to determine under the Animals Act, but we have extensive experience doing so.